Frequently asked questions

 - Our goal planning template

 The NDIA uses the Modified Monash Model (MMM) to determine whether a support is being delivered in a regional, remote or very remote area.
-You can find out more about the pricing arrangements for regional, remote or very remote regions in the NDIS price guide.
+You can find out more about the NDIS Pricing Arrangements and Price Limits for regional, remote or very remote regions here.

-How do providers and their staff manage potential conflict of interest when delivering multiple NDIS services?
+How do providers and their staff manage potential conflicts of interest when delivering multiple NDIS services?

-All registered and unregistered NDIS providers and workers are required to follow the NDIS (Code of Conduct) Rules 2018, which among other things sets out expectations for managing conflict of interest.
-Organisations providing multiple NDIS services (e.g. support coordination and core supports) need to be particularly vigilant and have robust structures and policies to manage conflict of interest, and ensure participants have choice and control.
-For more information on conflict of interest and the NDIS, see our conflict of interest article and templates.
+All registered and unregistered NDIS providers and workers are required to follow the NDIS (Code of Conduct) Rules 2018, which set out expectations for managing conflicts of interest.
+Organisations providing multiple NDIS services (e.g., support coordination and core supports) need to be particularly vigilant and have robust structures and policies to manage conflicts of interest, and ensure participants have choice and control.
+For more information on conflicts of interest and the NDIS, see our conflicts of interest article and template.